ekalosak/nx3d/README.md

 With that in mind, the pre-commit hooks defined in `.pre-commit-config.yaml` apply linting and formatting to keep the project clean.
 Please use the pre-commit hooks before making a PR.

+## Clone the code

+## Setup the development environment

+You can do this as you like, though you might consider:
+1. Install `poetry`
+2. Run `poetry shell`
+3. Run `poetry install`
+4. Verify the installation by running `python -m nx3d`

 ## Set up pre-commit
 From this project's root, initialize pre-commit as follows: